 How to start a staffing agency?

 Starting your own business can be profitable and rewarding when done correctly.
 With more organizations looking for temp and specialized labor in today’s economy, starting your own staffing agency is an attractive opportunity.
 The employment market for b2b services continues to expand, and staffing firms will be at the forefront of this increase.
-If this sounds exciting to you, continue reading to learn more about how to start staffing agency.
+You need to decide if you are happy working for a staffing agency or would like to start your own.

 Introduction to how staffing agencies work